EDR evasion EDR evasion-mask

 Mitigating Blindside

 The Blindside technique is not immune to mitigation.
-Though it can bypass monitoring by an EDR that relies on hooks to detect behaviors, there are methods that can reduce the technique’s effectiveness and alert when it is attempted.
+Although it can bypass EDR (Endpoint Detection and Response) solutions relying on hooks to detect behaviors, several strategies can reduce its effectiveness and alert security teams when it is used.

-The first method of mitigation is to monitor the use of the SetThreadContext function.
-This function is often used for malicious purposes, and inspecting the context will provide vital information, such as if a threat actor puts an address inside one of the Debug Address Registers (DR0-DR3).
-The unexpected writing of data into those registers is a strong indicator of compromise for detecting misuse of hardware breakpoints.
-When coupled with evidence of new dll instances and other indicators of compromise, this can trigger action on the part of anti-malware technologies.
+The first mitigation method is to monitor the use of the SetThreadContext function.
+This function is frequently abused for malicious purposes.
+By inspecting the context, security teams can identify if an attacker has placed an address inside one of the Debug Address Registers (DR0-DR3).
+Any unexpected data written into these registers serves as a strong indicator of compromise.
+When combined with evidence of new DLL instances or other indicators, this activity can prompt anti-malware solutions to take action.

 Conclusion